 Here, Impaired Lawyer has ordered Subordinate Lawyer not to communicate with Client concerning the issues that Subordinate Lawyer has identified because Impaired Lawyer did not want to risk the economic harm that would result were Client to terminate the firm.
-As discussed above, these issues include violations of several rules of professional conduct, such as the duty to communicate with the client and the duty to render competent and diligent representation.
 Impaired Lawyer's decision to place Impaired Lawyer's personal, economic, and reputational interests ahead of Client's interest to receive competent and ethical representation reflects an impermissible conflict of interest, because there is a significant risk that the representation of Client will be materially limited.
-Because this conflict has not been disclosed in writing and client consent has not been sought, continued representation is not permissible under rule 1.7(b).11
+Because this conflict has not been disclosed or client consent has not been sought, then continued representation is not permissible under rule 1.7(b).